tenhundredtrees/transitions/docs/framework/village-economy-expanded-grammar.md

-# Expanded Grammar of Village Economy: Real Players and Their Nuanced Ecosystem
+<link rel="stylesheet" href="../assets/mobile-blog-style.css"># Expanded Grammar of Village Economy: Real Players and Their Nuanced Ecosystem

 > *A comprehensive mapping of actual village actors, their economic niches, social capital, and transformation pathways*